LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 - (Software & Tools) [MLflow](https://mlflow.org/): *an open source platform to manage the ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry*
 - (Software & Tools) [DVC](https://dvc.org/): *an Open-source Version Control System for Machine Learning Projects*
 - (Software & Tools) [DAGsHub](https://dagshub.com/docs/): *a platform for data version control and collaboration, based on DVC* *a platform for data version control and collaboration, based on DVC*
+- (Software & Tools) [End-to-end genealogy template](https://github.com/dataforgoodfr/batch8_substra/blob/master/G%C3%A9n%C3%A9alogie%20de%20bout-en-bout/Genealogie-de-bout-en-bout_template.md): *template for Data Scientists to help collect all the information in order to trace the genealogy from end to end of a model*, 2020, Joséphine Lecoq-Vallon

 </details>